-- I. Professional personnel should have the specialized knowledge, skills, and attributes needed to provide educational and orientation and mobility services to students who are blind and visually impaired. - II.
-Education personnel should be knowledgeable about establishing parent-professional partnerships. - III.
-Education personnel should work collaboratively with professionals and other members of the student's community.
+- I. Professional personnel should have specialized knowledge, skills, and attributes needed to provide educational and orientation and mobility services to students who are blind and visually impaired. - II.
+Educators should be knowledgeable about establishing parentprofessional partnerships. - III.
+Educators should work collaboratively with professionals and other members of the student community.

-IV.
-Teachers of the visually impaired should be knowledgeable and proficient in literacy and communication modes (including Braille reading and writing and use of optical devices) for students who are blind and visually impaired.

-- V. Education personnel should be sensitive to the issues surrounding ethnic cultural and linguistic background of the students they serve. - VI.
-Qualified education personnel, such as TVI's and COMS, must be available to provide educational services.
+- IV.
+Teachers of the Visually Impaired should be knowledgeable and proficient in literacy and communication modes (including Braille reading and writing and use of optical devices) for students who are visually impaired. - V. Educators should be sensitive to the issues surrounding the ethnic, cultural, and linguistic backgrounds of the students they serve. - VI.
+Qualified education personnel, such as TVIs and COMS, must be available to provide educational services.
 More clearly defined: - VII.
-'The intensity of instruction provided by qualified TVI's and COMS and other personnel must reflect the assessed need of students.
-If a first grade student is blind and needs instruction in braille, the amount of time available to the student from the TVI must be based on the student's needs, not on the amount of time allocated by the school district or available in the teacher's schedule....
+'The intensity of instruction provided by qualified TVIs and COMS and other personnel must reflect the assessed need of students.
+If a first-grade student is blind and needs instruction in braille, the amount of time available to the student from the TVI must be based on the student's needs, not on the amount of time allocated by the school district or available in the teacher's schedule....
 At no time should personnel be asked to adopt an IEP program that bases the number of service hours on administrative allotment rather than child needs.
-Without this instruction, blind and visually impaired students cannot be expected to compete academically and socially with their sighted peers nor can they be expected to enter the workforce upon leaving school.' - VIII.
-Personnel specializing in orientation and mobility must be available to provide related services to students who are blind and visually impaired including those with multiple disabilities. - IX.
-Professional personnel shall ensure appropriate participation of support personnel such as paraprofessionals, Braille transcribers and orientation and mobility assistants. - X. Education personnel shall be knowledgeable about assistive devices and technology including Braille, speech and low vision technology. - XI.
-Education personnel must be expected to engage in ongoing professional development. - XII.
-Education personnel who specialize in working with students who are blind and visually impaired are entitled to performance reviews by persons knowledgeable in the education of these students. - XIII.
-Educational administrators need to develop strategies to attract and retain certified personnel who specialize in working with students who are blind and visually impaired.

-For in depth descriptions of each of these 11 elements please refer to this book.
+Without this instruction, blind and visually impaired students cannot be expected to compete academically and socially with their sighted peers, nor can they be expected to enter the workforce upon leaving school.' - VIII.
+COMS must be available to provide related services to students who are visually impaired, including those with complex needs. - IX.
+Professional personnel shall ensure appropriate participation of support personnel such as paraprofessionals, Braille transcribers and orientation and mobility assistants. - X. Educators shall be knowledgeable about assistive devices and technology including Braille, speech, and low vision technology. - XI.
+Educators must be expected to engage in ongoing professional development. - XII.
+Educators who specialize in working with students who are blind and visually impaired are entitled to performance reviews by people knowledgeable in the education of these students. - XIII.
+Educational administrators need to develop strategies to attract and retain certified personnel who specialize in working with students who are visually impaired. - For in depth descriptions of each of these 11 elements please refer to this book.
 Pugh, G.S., & Erin, J. (Eds.).
 (1999) Blind and Visually Impaired Students.
 Educational Service Guidelines.
 Watertown, MA: Perkins School for the Blind.